epstabler/star/python/README.md

 ```
 For VERBOSE output, set ``VERBOSE = True`` in that file.

 Notice the tedious redundancies in the context free grammar, and the clunky processing required in the parser code.
+The analogous MGs are (slightly) better.

 ## CKY parser for *-MG: mgstarckyp.py